nathanielnrn/camlify/README.txt

 That should be it.

-TODO: Add your name here.
-When done, commit and push to git.
+TODO: Make sure you are working on your own branch (as detailed above) Add your name here.
+When done, commit, pull, and push to git.
 (We can check if the git repo works this way.)

 bin: location of our "main" ml file, which is turned into our main executable.